Azure-Samples/acr-build-helloworld-node/README.md

 * *Dockerfile* - Non-parameterized Dockerfile for building the application.
 References a base image in Docker Hub.
 * *Dockerfile-app* - Parameterized, accepts the `REGISTRY_NAME` argument to specify the FQDN of the container registry from which the base image is pulled.
-* *Dockerfile-base* - Defines a base image for the application defined in *appDockerfile*.
+* *Dockerfile-base* - Defines a base image for the application defined in *Dockerfile-app*.

 ## Getting Started